Sanjaykumar-P/Portfolio/README.md

 # 🌟 Sanjaykumar P – Personal Portfolio

-Hi!
-I'm Sanjaykumar P, and this is my personal portfolio website.
+This is my personal portfolio website built using HTML, CSS, and JavaScript with the help of AI tools.
-I built this using my basic web development knowledge with HTML, CSS, and a touch of JavaScript — no frameworks, no AI builders.
-Just pure effort and love 💖
+It showcases my learning journey, skills, projects, and experiences in a simple and professional way.

 ### 🔗 Live Website
 👉 [View Portfolio](https://sanjaykumar-p.github.io/Portfolio/)